Jayden-Elliott/streamlit-server/README.md

 ### Adding Streamlit apps

 Streamlit apps can be automatically added to the server by adding a directory for each app to the `apps` directory.
-Each app must have an `app.py` file to be run by streamlit and a `venv` directory if it requires a virtual environment.
+For the app to be automatically added, it must have an `app.py` file to be run by streamlit and a `venv` directory if it requires a virtual environment.

 ```
 ├── apps